 Portfolio Turnover: The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in annual fund operating expenses or in the Example, affect the Fund's performance.
-During the fiscal year ended April 30, 2024, the Fund's portfolio turnover rate was 53% of the average value of its portfolio.
+Because the Fund has not commenced operations as of the date of this Prospectus, the Fund has not yet had any portfolio turnover.
+In the future, the portfolio turnover rate for the most recent fiscal year will be provided here.

-Principal Investment Strategy:
+Principal Investment Strategy